cloudmesh/cloudmesh-ee/docs/source/readme.rst

 established that removing them is impractical and takes weeks to implement temporarily.

-Cloudmesh-sbatch is a framework that wraps the batch processor (for SLURM and LSF) into a templated framework such that experiments can be generated based on configuration files focusing on the live cycle of generating many permutations of experiments with standard tooling, so that you can focus
+Cloudmesh-ee is a framework that wraps the batch processor (for SLURM and LSF) into a templated framework such that experiments can be generated based on configuration files focusing on the live cycle of generating many permutations of experiments with standard tooling, so that you can focus